 published by Candlewick Press

 Corn grows up.
 Carrots grow down.
 Cucumbers climb around and around.
 Kids will enjoy this catchy rhyming story as it explores with a family how different plants grow in their garden: up, down, and around.
 Consequently, kids will learn a variety of plant names and how they grow (as in above ground or below).
 The words are simple and limited and the illustrations fill the page.
 In conclusion, the book ends with the family enjoying the rewards of their garden for lunch.

 by Mary Dodson Wade

 published by Enslow Publishing

 Part of the I like Plants series, Seeds Spouts is a great non-fiction book ideal for your little gardener.
-It talks about different seeds, how they travel and how they grow.
+It talks about different seeds, how they travel and also how they grow.
 The text is large and uses simple vocabulary.
-The close-up photographs give kids a view of seeds they may not be use to seeing, especially the image of the seed sprout at various stages.
-There’s also a great seed experiment at the back , along with a list of suggested books and websites for additional information.
+However, the close-up photographs give kids a view of seeds they may not be used to seeing.
+Especially the image of the seed sprout at various stages.
+There’s also a great seed experiment at the back, along with a list of suggested books and websites for additional information.